 On the other hand, if you want to sew also and don’t have room for two separate machines, consider a combination sewing and embroidery machine that allows you to both sew and embroider within one machine.
 Switching between these two functions is easily done.

 The hoop is the container that holds your fabric to be embroidered.
 Each machine has a hoop size and thus a maximum embroidery area.
 Some of the older computerized embroidery machines offer as small as a 2″x2″ hoop size, and sizes go up from there.

 For small sewing projects like adding logos to shirts or putting small monograms on towels, a 4″x4″ shirt embroidery machine will be adequate.
 However, if you’re wanting to embroider larger areas like pillows or the back of a denim jacket, a larger hoop may be beneficial.
 While you can still create larger designs on a machine with a small hoop size, you do have to split your design and embroider in sections, which takes more time.

-The larger the hoop size and the more features present in the machine, the more expensive the embroidery machine will be.
-Typically, prices for new embroidery machines run from the upper $200’s to 6 figures for commercial embroidery machines!
+The larger the hoop size and the more features present, the more expensive the embroidery machine will be.
+Typically, prices for new embroidery machines run from the $300’s to 6 figures for commercial embroidery machines!
 If you’re a beginner and want to tinker around with embroidery, I would recommend choosing a less expensive machine with basic features and upgrading later.
-If you already have a business plan and are ready to go, splurge for the machine that’s going to save you time and hassle!
+If you already have a business plan and are ready to go, splurge for the machine that’s going to save you time and hassle.